Didier Masson: Pioneering barnstormer

 When Paulhan made a barnstorming tour of the United States in 1910, Masson went with him.
 The two of them were advertised as appearing at an air meet in Boston on 19 August 1910.
 At Garden City, New York, Masson successfully test-hopped a biplane built by aviation pioneer E. Lilian Todd in the latter part of 1910.
 With Paulhan's help, Masson continued to accumulate both solo and dual flight time even though too poor to own his own airplane.

 In January 1911, he set out to simultaneously be the first aviator to deliver newspapers by air and to set a world's nonstop distance record in the process.
 The projected hour and 45-minute flight was planned to carry the Los Angeles Times to San Bernardino, with an en route flyover of Pomona.
 On 7 January 1911, Masson took off from Los Angeles in the aircraft Pegasus at 0700 hours.
 After a navigational error of 180 degrees, high winds, and an eventful forced landing, he finally arrived at San Bernardino at 1240; his actual flight time was about 80 minutes.
-Also in January 1911, Masson won a prize for amateur pilots at Tanforan race track in San Francisco, California.
+Also in January 1911, Masson won a prize for amateur pilots at Tanforan Racetrack in San Francisco, California.

 He continued to fly in California, including a flight over Santa Barbara and an exhibition at Watsonville for May Day.
 He then relocated to Hawaii.